 Our Ziva fertility experts in Hyderabad are well experienced in performing artificial insemination.

 The sperm cells collected are examined for the most motile and healthy sperm to inject into the uterus.
 The goal of semen processing is to collect more motile sperm cells that can swim to reach the eggs and consequently improve the chances of fertilization.

 The semen processing involves three main steps: collecting, washing, and injecting the sperm sample directly into the uterus.

 Collecting the sperm sample is crucial; the male partner shouldn’t masturbate or participate in sexual intercourse for two to five days before collection.
 This helps to collect maximum sperm cells and ensures the health and mobility of sperm cells produced.

 The sample is collected in a sterile container with a wide mouth in a private room at the clinic.
 It is then allowed to liquefy for thirty minutes, and the processing is started.
 The whole process is ideally finished within ninety minutes after collection.

 Washing The Sperm Sample

 Sperm samples are washed before being processed for IUI.
-Sperm wash means removing extra fluid, eliminating dead & weak sperm, bacteria, trash, and prostaglandins that can lead to uterine cramps.
+Sperm washing means removing extra fluid, eliminating dead & weak sperm, bacteria, trash, and prostaglandins that can lead to uterine cramps.
 In the process, the most motile and healthy sperms are separated eventually.
-This washed sperm is used in artificial insemination or can be stored (frozen) for future use.
+This washed sperm can be used in artificial insemination or stored (frozen) for future use, says Ziva Fertility experts.

 When sperm is collected for artificial insemination, such as IUI, the first step is to wash it.
 The process separates the sperm cells from the seminal fluid.